orpheus-db/implementation/README.md

 dh whoami
 ```

 The `init` command provides ways to load a csv file into OrpheusDB as a CVD, with the all records as its first version (i.e., vid = 1).
 To let OrpheusDB know what is the schema for this dataset, user can provide a sample schema file through option `-s`.
 Each line in the schema file has the format `<attribute name>, <type of the attribute>`.
 In the following example, `data.csv` file contains 3 attributes, namely `age`, `employee_id` and `salary`.
-The command below loads the `data.csv` into OrpheusDB as a CVD named `dataset1` whose scheme is indicated in the ``sample_schema.csv`.
+The command below loads the `data.csv` file into OrpheusDB as a CVD named `dataset1` whose schema is indicated in the ``sample_schema.csv`.

 <!-- In the current release, only `csv` file format is supported in the `init`. -->